kubernetes-sigs/kustomize/examples/wordpress/README.md

 ```

 ### Create kustomization.yaml
-We create a new kustomization, which has two bases: mysql and wordpress.
+Create a new kustomization with two bases:

 <!-- @createKustomization @test -->
 ```